nikitavoloboev/data/focusing/rules.md

 ## Ulysses
 - If I publish the article, private note or anything that is not worth keeping.
 Delete it from Ulysses.
 Only keep `in progress` things in the library.

-## Releasing workflows with OneUpdater
-- Don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version.

 ## Interviews
 - When preparing for interviews, code up solutions myself instead of looking at solutions.
 Be able to express solution in my own words.